 an ethical guide to inclusive design

-incorporating representation without appropriating marginalized communities
+[ incorporating representation without appropriating marginalized communities ]

-adding diversity within our daily work
+adding diversity to our daily work

 This idealism brings up questions.
 How do we know the intent of a diversity project from our clients?
 Within our work, when does our expression begin to overshadow/harm the very group we are trying to ally for?